Concordance of Seifert surfaces: Preliminaries

 \section{Preliminaries}

-As general references on knot theory and on 3-manifolds see \cite{Li} and \cite{Ja}.
-A compact, connected, orientable 3-manifold $M$ will be called \textit{excellent} if it is irreducible, boundary-irreducible, anannular, atoroidal, and is not a 3-ball.
-By Thurston's uniformization theorem (see e.g. \cite{Mo}) such manifolds are hyperbolic. \\
+As general references on knot theory and on 3-manifolds see \cite{Lickorish} and \cite{Jaco}.
+A compact, connected, orientable 3-manifold $M$ will be called \textit{excellent} if it is irreducible, boundary-irreducible, anannular, atoroidal, and is not a 3-ball. $M$ will be called \textit{Haken} if it contains a two-sided incompressible surface.
+By Thurston's uniformization theorem (see e.g. \cite{Morgan}) excellent Haken manifolds are hyperbolic. \\

 The following standard technical result will be used to build more complicated hyperbolic 3-manifolds out of simpler pieces.
-A proof can be found in \cite{Myers 83}.\\
+A proof can be found in Section 2 of \cite{Myers 93}.\\

 \begin{lem} [Gluing Lemma] Let $X$ be a compact, connected 3-manifold.
 Suppose $F$ is a compact, properly embedded, two-sided 2-manifold in $X$.
 It is not assumed that $F$ is connected.
 Let $Y$ be the 3-manifold obtained by splitting $X$ along $F$.
 Denote by $F_1$ and $F_2$ the two copies of $F$ in $\partial Y$ which are identified to obtain $X$.
 If each component of $Y$ is excellent, $F_1\cup F_2$ and the closure of $Y - (F_1\cup F_2)$ are incompressible in $Y$, and each component of $F_1\cup F_2$ has negative Euler characteristic, then $X$ is excellent.\end{lem}